fnl/medic/README.rst

 Version History
 ===============

-2.1.4
+dev
+  - Added page_size=MAX and synchronous=OFF pragmas for SQLite DBs (hat-tip to Jason) 2.1.4
   - A MEDLINE issue found by Jason: PMID 24073073 has an empty keyword and keyword list that should not be there; Medic prevents adding improper data to the DB